Travelling in Tonga: Car Rental Vs. Taxi

 - You have to drive yourself, which some find stressful on foreign roads

 - Can be more expensive if only doing a small amount of travel

-- You need to take the time to get a Visitor’s Driving Licence
+- Some visitors may need to take the time to get a Visitor’s Driving Licence

 - Time is taken to go through the car rental process at the beginning and end of your trip.